 I suppose that was true at some time in recent history, but with the advent of the information age and the mass migration to social media, things have evolved.

-There is still plenty of room for cheerful greetings as we pass a stranger on the street, but as we sink deeper into this time of global pandemic and advanced age, it seems to me we must cultivate deeper and more meaningful relationships.
+There is still plenty of room for cheerful greetings as we pass a stranger on the street, but as we sink deeper into this time of advanced age, it seems to me we must cultivate deeper and more meaningful relationships.
 Of course, that’s only my opinion.

 Yesterday, I shared an intriguing conversation with my closest friend who lamented the “old lady” walking group she recently joined was leaving her agitated.

 “I don’t want to talk any more.
 I want to chat – about their favorite movies, what we’re all cooking for dinner, and the latest best seller.”

 As a former family counselor, and my treasured friend of more than three decades, I was surprised by her out-of-character reaction.
 But this morning, having ample time to consider what might be at the source of her impatience for serious exchange, I now wonder if she may be suffering from an overdose of reality.

 And rightly so, we’ve been enduring years of devastation caused by a deadly virus, natural disasters, political decisions, and so on.
 And as with many other conditions affecting family and lifestyle, the responsibility of how to adapt has fallen primarily on the women.